The National Weather Service's Marine and Coastal Weather Services Branch (W/OS21) is responsible

 for oversight of the Marine and Coastal Weather Services Services Program.
 The program provides current, accurate

-information relating to U.S. coast, coastal and offshore waters, the Great
+information relating to the U.S. coast, coastal and offshore waters, the Great

 Lakes, and the open oceans.
 The Marine and Coastal Weather Services Services Program also supports NOAA's tsunami warning program.
 This information aims to: